Understanding Parkinson’s Disease

 3. Speaking might become more of a challenge when talking about communication.
 Their voice might get softer, making it hard to hear what they’re saying.
 They might speak slower or pause a lot while talking.
 They have to think more about each word they want to say.

 4. As Parkinson’s Disease progresses, the person might need more help with daily activities.
 They might need someone to help them dress, eat, or move around the house.
-It’s important to be patient and kind when helping, remembering they’re trying their best.
+It’s essential to be patient and kind when helping, remembering they’re trying their best.

 5. Balance and stability might become more of an issue, too.
 They might feel unsteady and need a walking stick or someone’s arm for support.
 Helping them walk or making sure there’s nothing they can trip over is a great way to help.

 Now, all this might sound a bit scary, but remember, not everyone experiences Parkinson’s Disease the same way.
-Some people might have more challenges than others, and some might stay active long.
+Some people might have more challenges than others, and some might stay active longer.
 It’s a very personal journey.

 During this time, doctors and therapists can help a lot.
 They have special exercises and treatments that can make moving easier.
 These treatments are like secret tools that help the body listen better to the brain’s messages.